How Well Do Self-Supervised Models Transfer?

 \section{Experiments}

-We now thoroughly evaluate our large suite of recent SSL methods on transfer to a variety of downstream domains and task.
-Our evaluation consists of four sets of transfer experiments: (1) cross-domain many-shot recognition, where a substantial amount of labelled training data is available in the target domain for fitting a classifier, (2) cross-domain few-shot recognition, where only a few labelled training images are available for each class in the target domain, and two cases of cross-task transfer, (3) object detection and (4) surface normal estimation, as an example of dense prediction.
+We now thoroughly evaluate our large suite of recent SSL methods on transfer to a variety of downstream domains and tasks.
+Our evaluation consists of four sets of transfer experiments: (1) many-shot recognition, where a substantial amount of labelled training data is available in the target domain for fitting a classifier, (2) few-shot recognition where only a few labelled training images are available for each class in the target domain, and two cases of cross-task transfer, (3) object detection and (4) dense prediction, using the two exemplar tasks: surface normal estimation and semantic segmentation.
 The first two experiments contain some benchmarks with significant amounts of domain-shift compared to the ImageNet source data, while the last two experiments contain task-shift, that may make different demands on the features.
 For example, detection may require stronger spatial sensitivity of features compared to recognition; and dense prediction may require something closer to spatial equivariance, in contrast to recognition which may benefit from spatial invariance.